Grad workers deserve a living wage because our working conditions are students' learning conditions.

 — Molly Henderson, American Studies

-Join us at bargaining on August 27th from 1-3:30pm on Zoom!
-RSVP here.
+Join us at bargaining on September 22nd from 2:00-5:00pm!

 Our bargaining committee will share updates here throughout the bargaining process.
 We need YOU to make sure we have a strong contract.
 If you’re interested in helping with social media, drafting emails, reviewing proposals, or anything else, please reach out!
 If you’re interested in getting involved—please email gwugwunited@gmail.com.